circlefin/malachite/specs/english/synchronization/README.md

 We consider a composition of three components
 - Consensus.
 The consensus node: Executing consensus iteratively over multiple heights, and storing the decided blocks
 - Client.
-BlockSync Client: That tries to obtain data (certificates, blocks) in order to decide quickly, in case the node has fallen behind, and other nodes have already decided on blocks.
+Blocksync Client: That tries to obtain data (certificates, blocks) in order to decide quickly, in case the node has fallen behind, and other nodes have already decided on blocks.
 - Server.
-BlockSync Server.
+Blocksync Server.
 Provides data about decided blocks to clients

 #### Outline of the protocol